JitCHEO/parkinglot/parkinglot/readme.md

     - Launching application by double-clicking the icon or excute the command in the terminal.
     - Follow on screen instructions to navigate.
     - Enter vehicle type and vehicle registration number when prompted.
-    - Entry & exit time will be recorded on entering & exiting
+    - Entry & exit time will be recorded on entering & exiting.
     - Application will allocate parking space based on avilability, calculate fee and generate report on exit.
     - Refer to report or application interface for more informations.